 Ambrose, LaCour-Little, and Huszar (2005) use the volatility estimate of OFHEO to compute the probability of negative equity.
-In the special case that the equity in the house is exactly zero, based on house price appreciation in the geographical area, there is a 50 percent probability the household actually has negative equity based on the (unobserved) house price appreciation of the individual house, assuming a symmetric (e.g., normal) distribution for the house-by-house deviation from the MSA mean.
-When the equity is positive based on house price appreciation in the geographical area, the higher the house-by-house return volatility, the higher the probability an individual house has negative equity.
+In the special case that the equity in the house is exactly zero, based on house price appreciation in the geographical area, there is a 50% probability that the household actually has negative equity based on the (unobserved) house price appreciation of the individual house, assuming a symmetric (e.g., normal) distribution for the house-by-house deviation from the MSA mean.
+When the equity is positive based on house price appreciation in the geographical area, the higher the houseby-house return volatility, the higher the probability an individual house has negative equity.
 When the equity is negative, the situation is reversed.

-While it is not just the probability of having negative equity for an individual house that matters, but in general the whole probability distribution, it does seem intuitive that the effect of local house-byhouse return volatility may interact with HPA.
-Hence, in the empirical implementation we add both the house-by-house return volatility by itself and the interaction of this volatility with HPA as covariates.
+Hence, in the empirical implementation, we add both the house-by-house return volatility by itself and the interaction of this volatility with HPA as covariates.
 Consistent with Ambrose, LaCour-Little, and Huszar (2005), the estimated coefficient on the interaction term is positive; when house price appreciation is high in the geographical area, high volatility increases the probability of having negative equity for a specific house.
-The effect is statistically significant at the 1% level, but has a small Chi-squared statistic compared to the baseline case covariates and has a negligible impact on the coefficients of the other covariates.
+The effect is statistically significant at the 1% level, but has a small chi-squared statistic compared to the baseline case covariates and has a negligible impact on the coefficients of the other covariates.

-5.3 CRA and GSE Housing Goals
+4.3 CRA and GSE housing goals

-In this section we explore additional covariates related to the Community Reinvestment Act (CRA) and Government Sponsored Enterprises (GSEs) housing goals.
-The 1977 Community Reinvestment Act (CRA) is a United States federal law designed to encourage commercial banks and savings associations to meet the needs of borrowers in all segments of their communities, including low- and moderate-income (LMI) households and neighborhoods.
+In this section, we explore additional covariates related to the Community Reinvestment Act (CRA) and Government Sponsored Enterprises (GSEs) housing goals.
+The 1977 CRA is a U.S. federal law designed to encourage commercial banks and savings associations to meet the needs of borrowers in all segments of their communities, including low- and moderate-income (LMI) households and neighborhoods.
 The CRA does not list specific criteria for evaluating the performance of financial institutions, but indicates that the evaluation process should accommodate the situation and context of each individual institution.
 An institution's CRA compliance record is, for example, taken into account when applying for deposit facilities.
-LMI neighborhoods have a median income level that is less than 80 percent of the median income of a broader geographic area, e.g., the MSA for urban neighborhoods.
-With a similar objective of helping poor and underserved individuals and neighborhoods, the Congress in 1992 established an affordable housing mission for Fannie Mae and Freddie Mac by directing the Department of Housing and Urban Developement (HUD) to create specific mortgage purchase goals for these Government Sponsored Enterprises (GSEs).
-The goals are primarily defined in terms of (i) household income relative to median MSA income (for urban neighborhoods), (ii) neighborhood.
+LMI neighborhoods have a median income level that is less than 80% of the median income of a broader geographic area; e.g., the MSA for urban neighborhoods.
+Uthat is similar objective of helping poor and underserved individuals and neighborhoods, the Congress in 1992 established an affordable housing mission for Fannie Mae and Freddie Mac by directing the Department of Housing and Urban Development (HUD) to create specific mortgage purchase goals for these GSEs.
+The goals are primarily defined in terms of (i) household income relative to median MSA income (for urban neighborhoods), (ii) neighborhood median income relative to MSA median income, and (iii) minority concentration in the neighborhood.22